BroadbandForum/usp/specification/mtp/stomp/index.md

 ### Handling ERROR Frames

-If a USP Endpoint receives a `MESSAGE` frame containing a USP Record that cannot be extracted for processing (e.g., text frame instead of a binary frame, malformed USP Record or USP Message, bad encoding), the receiving USP Endpoint might be capable of notifying the originating USP Endpoint that an error occurred by sending an `ERROR` frame that causes the STOMP communications session to be terminated.
-If the receiving USP Endpoint is not capable of notifying the originating USP Endpoint of the error, then it will simply drop the USP Record.
+If a USP Endpoint receives a `MESSAGE` frame containing a USP Record that cannot be extracted for processing (e.g., text frame instead of a binary frame, malformed USP Record or USP Message, bad encoding), the receiving USP Endpoint will drop the USP Record.

-**R-STOMP.27** - When a USP Endpoint receives a `MESSAGE` frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MAY terminate the STOMP communications session by triggering the STOMP server to send an `ERROR` frame to the originating STOMP client.
-If the implementation prevents such a mechanism from happening, then the receiving USP Endpoint MUST NOT attempt to process the USP Record, and MUST ignore the USP Record.
+**R-STOMP.27** - When a USP Endpoint receives a `MESSAGE` frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST ignore the USP Record.

 **R-STOMP.28** - If an `ERROR` frame is received by the USP Endpoint, the STOMP server will terminate the connection.
 In this case the USP Endpoint MUST enter a connection retry state.
 For a USP Agent the retry mechanism is based on the `STOMP.Connection.{i}.` retry parameters: `ServerRetryInitialInterval`, `ServerRetryIntervalMultiplier`, and `ServerRetryMaxInterval`.